Leslie Berland

 Leslie Berland is the Executive Vice President and Chief Marketing Officer of Verizon.

 Education

 Berland earned a Bachelor of Science degree from Boston University College of Communication.

 Career

 January 2023 to December 2023, she was CMO at Peloton.

-2016-2022 she held a dual role of CMO and head of people at Twitter.
+2016-2022 she held the role of CMO at Twitter.

 2005-2016 she was EVP of global advertising, marketing, and digital partnerships at American Express.

 She also had executive PR roles at Ketchum and GCI Health.
 She is on the advisory board of the Ad Council and for LEAP.